 Vera and Donald Blinken Open Society Archives

-Zsuzsa Zádori, with OSA since 1995, is a Senior Audio-visual Archivist.
+Zsuzsa Zádori, with the Archives since 1995, is Senior Audiovisual Archivist.
 She holds an MA in Hungarian Literature and Ethnography from Kossuth University in Debrecen, Hungary, and certificates in Audio-Visual Management from the University of New South Wales (1999), and Electronic Records Management from aiim.org (2012).
-Zsuzsa has curated film series of propaganda, fiction and non-fiction works and made video installations for exhibitions concerning the Cold War, communism, and human rights at OSA.
-She launched and directed the Verzio International Human Rights Documentary Film Festival in Budapest between 2004 and 2008.
-She also collaborated in the No Roma video installation, a collage of racist films about Roma, exhibited at the Venice Biennale in 2007.
-Intermittently, Zsuzsa has worked at the United Nations International Criminal Tribunal for Rwanda (UN-ICTR) as Audio-Visual Archivist in charge of audio redaction (2008-2012), and was Manager of the Chechen Archives in Bern, Switzerland, from 2012 to February 2013.
-At OSA, Zsuzsa is in charge of audio-visual digitzation for preservation and access, and collaborates in developing metadata schemes and best practices for description of moving image and sound collections.
+Zsuzsa has curated film series of propaganda, fiction and non-fiction works, and made video installations for exhibitions concerning the Cold War, Communism, and human rights at Blinken OSA.
+She launched the Verzió International Human Rights Documentary Film Festival in Budapest in 2004, and directed it until 2008.
+She also participated in the No Roma video installation, a collage of racist films about Roma, exhibited at the Venice Biennale in 2007.
+Intermittently, Zsuzsa has worked at the United Nations International Criminal Tribunal for Rwanda (UN-ICTR) as Audiovisual Archivist in charge of audio redaction (2008–2012), and was Manager of the Chechen Archives in Bern, Switzerland, from 2012 to February 2013.
+At Blinken OSA, Zsuzsa is in charge of audiovisual digitization for preservation and access, and collaborates in developing metadata schemes and best practices for description of moving image and sound collections.